Buildings and architecture of Bristol: Religious

-Tudor (15th – early 17th century)
+Tudor period

-The Tudor architectural period, which lasted from the late 15th century into the early 17th century, saw the development of large estates such as Ashton Court.
-They were built for the local merchants, who gained much of their wealth from the trade passing through Bristol Harbour.
-Red Lodge was constructed in 1580 for John Yonge as the lodge for a great house that once stood on the site of the present Colston Hall.
-In 1615, a number of houses were demolished for the development of the new Fishmarket.
+The Tudor period, which lasted from the late 15th century into the early 17th century, saw the increasing development of the city's mercantile class, whose members gained much of their wealth from the trade passing through Bristol Harbour.
+They built houses financed by their trade, and reflective of their wealth and status; such as Ashton Court, essentially a country house although only two miles from the centre of the city, or Red Lodge in the city itself, built in 1580 for John Yonge as the lodge for a great house that once stood on the site of the present Bristol Beacon.

 During the English Civil War, the Royal Fort was considered the strongest part of Bristol's defences, and it was to the fort that the Royalists retreated when they found themselves under siege from the Parliamentarians.
 It fell to the parliamentary forces in 1645 and was subsequently demolished.
 St Nicholas's Almshouses were built in 1652 to provide care for the poor.
 Several public houses were also built in this period, including the Llandoger Trow on King Street and the Hatchet Inn.
 More churches were built, including St Michael on the Mount Without.
 It served the St Michaels hill area, one of the first areas outside the city walls to be colonised by the wealthy merchants who were by then trying to escape the overcrowded and unhealthy conditions in the city centre.
 The city was by this time beginning to expand rapidly beyond its traditional city walls, and the surrounding villages were starting to become suburbs, such as the villages of Horfield and Brislington.
-Both had their own churches, the Church of the Holy Trinity with St Edmund and St Lukes respectively.
+Both had their own churches, the Church of the Holy Trinity with St Edmund and St Lukes.

+17th – 19th century: Style revivals

-Stuart (1666–1713)
+Stuart period

 The Stuart or English Baroque period (1666–1713) saw more expansion of the city.
 Large mansions such as Kings Weston House and Goldney Hall were constructed.
 The needs of the poor and destitute became the responsibility of institutions such as Colstons and the Merchant Venturers Almshouses.
 The King Street area was developed outside the "Back Street Gate" of the city, home to the King William and Naval Volunteer Public Houses.
 The nearby Queen Square was planned during this era.

 In 1669, a series of four flights of steps, now called Christmas Steps, was constructed to replace a steep, muddy, and narrow street formerly known as Queene Street.
 Many of the larger houses of this period, including Queen Square, were built for merchant families who were heavily involved in the slave triangle, importing goods from slave plantations.
-A few African and creole (American/Caribbean-born) slaves came to Bristol as servants.
+A few African and creole (American- and Caribbean-born) slaves came to Bristol as servants.